COM1201 Spring 2000 Course Syllabus and Calendar

 of Chap.
 1.

-- Reading due today: Finish reading Chap.
-1 but only skim the sections on the weighted version
+- Only skim the remaining sections of Chapter 1 on the weighted version

 of the algorithm and the path-compression approaches.

 with complexity and "Big Oh" notation.
-Read through Sec.
+Do your initial reading through Sec.
 2.4.

 - Topics for today, related to Chap.
 2: